aosabook/500lines/objmodel/chapter.md

 for in the class.
 If it is found in the class, and the attribute is a callable, it needs to be turned into a bound method.
 To emulate a bound method we simply use a closure.
-In addition to changing ``Base.read_attr`` we can also change ``Base.send`` to use the new approach to message sending to make sure the previous tests still pass.
+In addition to changing ``Base.read_attr`` we can also change ``Base.callmethod`` to use the new approach to calling methods to make sure the previous tests still pass.

 ````python